ecurtiss/CatRom/README.md

 ```

 ## Performance Tips
-### 1. `Uniform` methods
+### 1. `UnitSpeed` methods
-If you are calling many `Uniform` methods, you should call `PrecomputeArcLengthParams()` immediately after construction.
-This will make your `Uniform` calls less accurate but cheaper to compute.
+If you are calling many `UnitSpeed` methods, you should call `PrecomputeArcLengthParams()` immediately after construction.
+This will make your `UnitSpeed` calls less accurate but cheaper to compute.
 The accuracy can be further tuned using the `numIntervals` argument; lower is faster and less accurate, higher is slower and more accurate (defaults to 16).

 ### 2. Repeated inputs
 If you are calling many methods on the *same* input like so: